TheRedBrain/rpg-inventory/README.md

 ## Mannequins and Load Out Items

 Mannequins are blocks that have storage slots similar to the players equipment slots.
 Items placed in those slots form a 'load out', which can be equipped by players.
 Equipping a load out fills the players equipment slots with copies of the load out items.
 Only slots that are empty or contain a load out item are filled.

+Changing and/or equipping load out items can be disabled for non-creative players using block entity data.

 ### Load out items